-The first and most natural direction for future work is to analyze and improve the complexity of the algorithms in \cref{thm:main} with respect to the parameters~$r$ and~$d$.
+\myparagraph{More detailed complexity analysis} The most natural direction for future work is to analyze and improve the complexity of the algorithms in \cref{thm:main} with respect to the parameters~$r$ and~$d$.
 For simplicity, these parameters were assumed to be $O(1)$ in this work.
-For the $N$th power of a polynomial matrix $M(x)$ of size $r$ and degree $d$, binary splitting has arithmetic complexity $O(\timepm{Nd} r^2 + {Nd} r^\omega)$, where $\omega\in[2,3]$ is a feasible exponent of matrix multiplication over~$\K$.
+For the $N$th power of an \(r \times r\) matrix $M(x)$ of degree $d$, binary powering has complexity $O(\timepm{Nd} r^2 + {Nd} r^\omega)$, where $\omega\in[2,3]$ is a feasible exponent of matrix multiplication over~$\K$.
 With our approach, it is legitimate to target a differential equation satisfied by the entries of $M(x)^N$ of order $r$ with coefficients in~$x$ of degree~$O(dr^3)$, yielding a recurrence of order~$O(dr^3)$ and coefficients in~$n$ of degree at most~$r$.
-For large~$N$, the complexity of the new algorithm would thus be $O(Ndr^2 \timepm{r})$.
-Using different ODEs, of order~$O(r)$ and coefficients of degree~$O(dr^2)$ could even lead to a complexity $O(Ndr \timepm{r})$.
+For large~$N$, this would result in a complexity in $O(Ndr^2 \timepm{r})$.
+Using different LDEs, of order~$O(r)$ and coefficients of degree~$O(dr^2)$ could even lead to $O(Ndr \timepm{r})$.

-\paragraph{The $K$th coefficient of the $N$th term} For some (large) integers $N, K \in \NN$, one might be interested in computing the single coefficient $[x^K y^N] U(x,y)$ of a rational function $U \in \K(x,y)\cap \K\ps{x,y}$.
-Equivalently it is natural to wonder: How fast can one compute the $K$th coefficient of the $N$th term of a C-recursive sequence $(u_n(x))_{n \geq 0}$?
-Using our method, a recurrence with initial conditions for the coefficients of $u_N(x)$ can be deduced in $O(\log N)$ arithmetic operations.
-Then (assuming that the recurrence is non-singular) the $K$th coefficient can be found in $O(\timepm{\sqrt{K}})$ operations by using baby-steps/giant-steps~\cite{ChuChu88,BoGaSc07}.
-We expect that, at least under a genericity assumption, this problem can be solved in arithmetic complexity $O(\log(N) + \timepm{\sqrt{K}})$ which is a big improvement compared to the previous best $O(N+K)$ by~\cite{MaRa05}.
+\myparagraph{The $K$th coefficient of the $N$th term} For some (large) integers $N, K \in \NN$, one might be interested in computing the single coefficient $[x^K y^N] U(x,y)$ of a rational function $U \in \K(x,y)\cap \K\ps{x,y}$.
+Equivalently it is natural to wonder: how fast can one compute the $K$th coefficient of the $N$th term of a C-finite sequence $(u_n(x))_{n \geq 0}$?
+Using our method, a recurrence with initial conditions for the coefficients of $u_N(x)$ can be deduced in $O(\log(N))$ operations.
+Then (assuming that the recurrence is nonsingular) the $K$th coefficient can be found in $O(\timepm{\sqrt{K}})$ operations by using baby-steps/giant-steps techniques~\cite{ChuChu88,BoGaSc07}.
+We expect that, at least under a genericity assumption, this problem can be solved in complexity $O(\log(N) + \timepm{\sqrt{K}})$ which is a big improvement compared to the previous best $O(N+K)$ by Massazza and Radicioni~\cite{MaRa05}.